Dr Maksymilian Del Mar, BA LLB (Qld), PhD (Edinburgh), PhD (Lausanne), Solicitor (Qld)

 - 'Legal Norms and Normativity' (2007) 27(2) Oxford Journal of Legal Studies 355-372

-Dr Del Mar welcomes proposals for postgraduate supervision in the fields of legal and social philosophy.
+Dr Del Mar welcomes proposals for supervision in legal theory.

 - Director of the Centre for Law and Society in a Global Context (CLSGC)

 - Convenor of the UK Branch of the International Association for Legal and Social Philosophy